grapestone5321/sdcnd-highway_driving/Model Documentation.md

 - Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 - Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

-### Point Paths
-The path planner should output a list of x and y global map coordinates.
-Each pair of x and y coordinates is a point, and all of the points together form a trajectory.
-You can use any number of points that you want, but the x list should be the same length as the y list.

-Every 20 ms the car moves to the next point on the list.
-The car's new rotation becomes the line between the previous waypoint and the car's new location.

-The car moves from point to point perfectly, so you don't have to worry about building a controller for this project.

-The animation above shows how the car moves and rotates through a given list of points.

-### Velocity
-The velocity of the car depends on the spacing of the points.
-Because the car moves to a new waypoint every 20ms, the larger the spacing between points, the faster the car will travel.
-The speed goal is to have the car traveling at (but not above) the 50 MPH speed limit as often as possible.
-But there will be times when traffic gets in the way.

 ### Highway Map